19 May DATING AT A DISTANCE

 Now, there is also romantic destruction.
 It really is the best and worst time to break up.
 It isn’t like you’re going to awkwardly run into your ex at the store or a bar… there are no immediate physical consequences because, well, no one can physically see each other.
 Isolation, however, calls for a lot of alone time, and for someone going through a heartbreak, way too much of it.
 This means way too much time to overthink and stalk social media profiles.
 I suggest taking a break from your phone and picking up a hobby like reading or baking to cope with all the time on your hands.
-Nothing is worse than getting into the habit of checking your ex’s Instagram and snap score/maps every night.
+Nothing is worse than getting into the habit of checking your ex’s social media.
 Been there, done that… not worth it.
 Take advantage of the fact you can’t see them or their friends in public to deal with the heartbreak on your own terms.

 Speaking of exes and the absence of immediate physical consequences – it does sound like the perfect time to reach out to that one person running through your mind.
 As Megan Abbott has put it, “there is something dangerous about the boredom of teenage girls.”
 To those who reached out or got reached out to, and reconnected with a certain ex, ask yourself one thing: is it a true rekindling of a relationship or did the loneliness and boredom just get the best of you?
 In a weird time like this, it is dangerously easy to fall back into bad habits.
 I get it, you are by yourself, wanting someone to talk to, and craving attention.
 Aren’t we all… but maybe before reaching out to someone who used to be in your life, reach out to someone who is.
 Text a friend, start a convo, and bounce the idea off them before sending that text.
 Chances are, they’ll bring you back to your senses if it really is a toxic idea.